emmyclau/CarND-Vehicle-Detection/README.md

 ![ScreenShot](images/image1.png)

 I tried different color spaces, such as, HLS, HSV, YCrCb and found that YCrCb generated the best result when i tried using the trained model to detect vehicles in the test images.
 Also, I tested 0,1,2 and 'All' HOG channels and found that 0 performed the worst.
 1 & 2 performed well with the validation set with accuracy > 0.98 but bad when detecting vehicles in the test images.
-"All" performed good with the validation set with accuracy = 0.9575 but very well when detecting vehicles in the test images.
+There were a lot of false positives.
+I found that "All" performed well with the validation set with accuracy = 0.9575 but very well when detecting vehicles in the test images.
+Not much false positives were found.
+Therfore, i decided to use all 3 channels for HOG features

 Here are the HOG parameters I used to generate the HOG features: